Topic Risk Management,

 The problem is that informal systems depend on proximity.
 They work when the owner sees what is happening, knows who needs what, and can step into a situation before it gets complicated.
 As soon as the business grows beyond that point, the system changes.

-More employees usually means more questions, more managers more judgment calls, more locations or departments means more chances for the same issue to be handled differently.
-At that stage, “we’re fine” can start to mean we have not yet measured the cost of inconsistency.
+More employees usually means more questions, more managers, more judgment calls, and more chances for the same issue to be handled differently.
+At that stage, “we’re fine” can start to mean the business has not yet measured the cost of inconsistency.

 When does informal HR start to break down?